Mark Dunning – Partner, TaxOps Minimization

 Mark Dunning is the managing partner of TaxOps Minimization, where he leads an experienced team in implementing tax-saving projects.
 He has developed deep technical knowledge of the research credit across all industries, including automotive, engineering, medical, manufacturing and software.
-Mark has been responsible for the coordination, management and execution of some of the largest research credit studies performed by Ernst & Young.
-His work with small and mid-size companies has made him well-versed with the R&D issues they face as well.
-He consults regularly with clients on income tax accounting issues regarding the research credit.
+Mark has been responsible for the coordination, management and execution of some of the largest research credit studies performed by EY.
+His work with small and mid-size companies has made him well-versed with the R&D issues they face.
+He also consults regularly with clients on income tax accounting issues regarding the research credit.

-Mark is an accomplished negotiator with the Internal Revenue Service and has built a positive rapport with field agents and tax authorities across the country.
+Mark is an accomplished negotiator with the Internal Revenue Service and state tax authorities, and has built a positive rapport with field agents across the country.
 He managed four of the 23 Pre-Filing Agreement projects granted and closed by the IRS in the research credit area.
 He has also consulted and closed on several IRS and state audit and appeals cases, including the successful completion of two IRS research credit record-keeping agreement projects.

-Mark began his professional career with Ernst and Young in tax compliance and provision preparation, before moving on to work exclusively with research credits and multi-disciplinary tax reduction projects, including domestic production deductions (section 199), uniform capitalization calculations, cost segregation and other federal and state credits.
-He left his position as an executive director at E&Y to join TaxOps Minimization.
+Mark began his professional career with EY (formerly Ernst & Young) in tax compliance and provision preparation, before moving on to work exclusively with research credits and multi-disciplinary tax reduction projects, including uniform capitalization calculations and other federal and state credits.
+He left his position as an executive director at EY to lead TaxOps Minimization.

-Mark is a graduate of Brigham Young University, where he received a Bachelor of Science in Accounting and a Master of Accountancy in Taxation.
+Mark is a graduate of Brigham Young University, where he received a Masters of Accountancy in Taxation and Bachelor of Science in Accounting.
 He is a CPA and a member of the American Institute of Certified Public Accountants.
-He frequently writes and speaks about far-ranging business topics involving tax credits, deduction and deferrals.
+He frequently writes and speaks about far-ranging business tax topics involving tax credits, deductions and deferrals.

 - Research and Development Studies

 - Net Operating Loss and Tax Credit Planning

 - Uniform Capitalization Studies